 - Continue favourite family traditions or start a new one.
 Continuing a tradition a loved one enjoyed at this time of year can, for some, be a comforting reminder.
 For others, starting a new tradition that brings the rest of the family together at a difficult time can be hugely healing.

 - Understand that everyone will cope differently.
-At this time of year in particular, when family get together, it is important to remember that some children may want more time on their own whilst others may feel more of a need for the physical presence of loved ones.
-Neither is right or wrong.
+At this time of year in particular, when families get together, it is important to remember that some children may want more time on their own whilst others may feel more of a need for the physical presence of loved ones.
+Neither is right nor wrong.

 - Create a Memory Box.
 Find a box (or another container) from around the house and have them decorate it.
 Then suggest that they fill it with objects that give them good memories of the person who has died.
 This could be drawings, cards, photos, or a special present they received from the deceased.

 - Write a Letter to Your Person.
 If the child feels as though they still have more to say to the person who has died, they could always write that person a letter.
-This could then be placed in their memory box or you could ask your funeral director if they are able to place it with the deceased person before the funeral has taken place.
+This could then be placed in their memory box, or you could ask your funeral director if they are able to place it with the deceased person before the funeral takes place.

 - Write a Poem Based on Their Name.
 Ask the child to spell out the name of the person who has died.
 Using the letters of their name, they can then write an acrostic poem with words that remind them of that person.
 For example: